neil7057/beach_hut_society/README.md

     </details>

 -   ### Wireframes
-    -   Many functions are repetitive so create, edit and delete are basically similar for different record types.
+    -   Many functions are repetitive, so create, edit and delete are basically similar for different record types.
     -   It wasn't necessary therefore to wireframe all proposed images and I chose to create a template for each distinct function.
     -   Developemnt was then iterative and Agile.
 -   #### Base